Economic calculation problem: Financial markets

-The fifth condition for successful economic calculation is the existence of well-functioning financial markets.
-Economic efficiency depends heavily upon avoiding errors in capital investment.
-The costs of reversing errors in capital investment are potentially large.
-This is not just a matter of rearranging or converting capital goods that are found to be of little use.
-The time spent reconfiguring the structure of production is time lost in the production of consumer goods.
-Those who plan capital investment must anticipate future trends in consumer demand if they are to avoid investing too much in some lines of production and too little in other lines of production.

-Capitalists plan production for profit.
-Capitalists use prices to form expectations that determine the composition of capital accumulation, the pattern of investment across industry.
-Those who invest in accordance with consumers' desires are rewarded with profits, those who do not are forced to become more efficient or go out of business.

 Prices in futures markets play a special role in economic calculation.
 Futures markets develop prices for commodities in future time periods.
 It is in futures markets that entrepreneurs sort out plans for production based on their expectations.
 Futures markets are a link between entrepreneurial investment decisions and household consumer decisions.
 Since most goods are not explicitly traded in futures markets, substitute markets are needed.
 The stock market serves as a ‘continuous futures market’ that evaluates entrepreneurial plans for production (Lachmann 1978).
 Generally speaking, the problem of economic calculation is solved in financial markets as Mises argued:

 The problem of economic calculation arises in an economy which is perpetually subject to change [...].
 In order to solve such problems it is above all necessary that capital be withdrawn from particular undertakings and applied in other lines of production [...].
 [This] is essentially a matter of the capitalists who buy and sell stocks and shares, who make loans and recover them, who speculate in all kinds of commodities.